-This Make Your Event Sustainable packet includes a checklist to help you plan your event.
+This Make Your Event Sustainable booklet includes a checklist to help you plan your event.
 If you commit to all relevant practices, your event qualifies for a Zero Waste Event Certification.
 Even if you don't get certified, you'll find helpful ideas.
 Below, we provide more detailed guidelines and links to local resources that can help make waste a thing of the past!

 Please download our Make Your Event Sustainable–Step 1: Zero Waste.